Title

 Apolinar Adriano, accused of treason for joining the pro-Japanese Makapili during WWII, was acquitted as the prosecution failed to meet the two-witness rule for specific acts, despite his membership being deemed an overt act of treason.

-The People’s Court found that the accused participated with Japanese soldiers in raids and confiscations, but the trial court itself stated these acts were not proved by the testimony of two witnesses and treated them instead as evidence of adherence.
-The court did find, as matters established under the two-witness rule, that Adriano and other Makapilis had headquarters at the Japanese garrison in Gapan; that he wore Makapili military uniform, was armed with a rifle, drilled under a Japanese instructor, performed sentry duties, retreated with the enemy upon liberation of Gapan, and later surrendered to the Americans.
-The Supreme Court carefully scrutinized the record and observed that no two prosecution witnesses testified to any single one of the various overt acts charged; witnesses testified to different acts on different dates without two witnesses corroborating the same specific deed.
+The People's Court found that the accused participated with Japanese soldiers in raids and confiscations, but declared those particular acts not established by the testimony of two witnesses and therefore treated them merely as evidence of adherence to the enemy.
+The court further found, and the record recited, that the accused and other Makapilis had headquarters in the enemy garrison at Gapan; that the accused wore Makapili military uniform, was armed with a rifle, drilled under a Japanese instructor, performed sentry duties at the garrison, retreated to the mountains with the enemy upon liberation of Gapan, and later surrendered to American forces.

 Legal Issue Presented